KSchoenleber/urbs/doc/implementdoc/param-tech.rst

 the corresponding cell can be set to "inf" to ignore this parameter.

-**Maximum Global Annual CO**:math:`_\textbf{2}` **Annual Emission Limit**, :math:`\overline{L}_{CO_2}`, ``m.global_prop.loc[stf, 'CO2 limit']['value']``:
+**Maximum Global Annual CO**:math:`_\textbf{2}` **Annual Emission Limit**, :math:`\overline{L}_{CO_2,y}`, ``m.global_prop.loc[stf, 'CO2 limit']['value']``: The parameter
-The parameter :math:`\overline{L}_{CO_2}` represents the maximum total amount of CO2 the energy model is allowed to produce and release to the environment annually.
-If the user desires to set a maximum annual limit to total :math:`CO_2` emission across all sites of the energy model, this can be done by entering the desired value to the spreadsheet corresponding to the support timeframe.
+:math:`\overline{L}_{CO_2,y}` represents the maximum total amount of CO2 the energy model is allowed to produce and release to the environment annually.
+If the user desires to set a maximum annual limit to total :math:`CO_2` emission across all sites of the energy model in a given support timeframe :math:`y`, this can be done by entering the desired value to the spreadsheet corresponding to the support timeframe.
 The related section for this parameter can be found under the sheet "Global".
-Here the the cell where the "CO2 limit" row and "value" column intersects stands for the parameter :math:`\overline{L}_{CO_2}`.
+Here the the cell where the "CO2 limit" row and "value" column intersects stands for the parameter :math:`\overline{L}_{CO_2,y}`.
 If the user wants to disable this parameter and restriction it provides, this cell can be set to "inf" or simply be deleted.

 **CO**:math:`_\textbf{2}`** emission budget **Total Emission budget**, :math:`\overline{\overline{L}}_{CO_2}`,